gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 - `TrafficTransformer.scala`
 - `TrafficPredictor.scala`

-The files are structurd in the ordered in which they are applied to the input.Each file also has its own logger variable set, which is used for logging.
+The files are structured in the ordered in which they are applied to the input.Each file also has its own logger variable set, which is used for logging.
 For this, the `build.sbt` file was modified with an additional package.
 Each class in the pipeline receives a reference to the `SparkSession` by the `spark` variable.

 == `Traffic.scala`